bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 ### UART Debug Console (PS_MIO Sheet)

 **FT230XS** USB-serial bridge on MIO8-9 (UART0 TX/RX).
-Exposes the Zynq PS UART0 console as a USB device port on the rear panel.
+Exposes the Zynq PS UART0 console as a USB device port on the rear panel via a **USB-C connector**.
 Plug a laptop in, get a console -- no 3.3V USB-TTL dongle needed.
+The FT230XS speaks USB 2.0 Full Speed only; the USB-C receptacle requires **5.1kΩ pull-down resistors on both CC1 and CC2** so a USB-C host recognizes it as a USB 2.0 device and provides VBUS.
+Without these resistors the port will not enumerate.

 ### DisplayPort AUX (PS_MIO Sheet)